ruping/Breakpointer/README.md

-Breakpointer is a novel tool for locating breakpoints of structural variants (SV) from the alignment of single end reads (SE) produced by next generation sequencing (NGS).
-It adopts a heuristic method in searching for local mapping signature as a consequence of structural variants.
+Breakpointer is a fast tool for locating breakpoints of structural variants (SV) from the alignment of single end reads (SE) produced by next generation sequencing (NGS).
+It adopts a heuristic method in searching for local mapping signature created by structural variants.
+Breakpointer is a command line tool that runs under linux system.
 You can redistribute it and/or modify it under the terms of the GNU General Public License.

 Learn More
 ---